 Also, if you see somebody with a map and a ridiculous amount of luggage, and you happen to know the area and have a hand spare to point with or lift some weight off their shoulders, offer some help.
 We’ve all been there and we’d all appreciate the offer, even if we choose not to accept it and struggle on alone.
 Some people might be too scared to ask a stranger or they may have trouble with the local language.
 Be kind, be patient, be a good egg.

 Rule 8: Get Organised at a Sociable Hour

-Sometimes it’s unavoidable that you check into a room full of sleeping bodies late at night, but if you check in at 2pm, leave your luggage strewn all over and don’t put the covers on your bed, then go out for the afternoon and happen to stumble back in at 2am when others are sleeping, you’re an ass.
+Sometimes it’s unavoidable that you check into a room full of sleeping bodies late at night, but if you check in at 2pm, leave your luggage strewn all over and don’t put the covers on your bed, then go out for the afternoon and happen to stumble back in and need to noisily clear your space at 2am when others are sleeping, you’re an ass.
 Arrange your bed sheets before the person on the bottom bunk settles in for the night.
 Do you have a head-torch?
 Wonderful, how smart of you to bring such a useful tool.
 Do your roommates appreciate it when you put it to use in a dorm room?
-HELL NO. Head torches are for the great outdoors, not walking around in a dark room, pointing your face in the direction of us grumpy sleepers.
+HELL NO. Piss off please.
+Head torches are for the great outdoors, not walking around in a dark room, pointing your shiny face in the direction of grumpy sleepers.